 Most photo and video drones on the market have the camera mounted in a 3-axis gimbal that stabilizes the image.
 But the cameras differ greatly in different models.

-The smallest drones usually have a camera with 1 / 2.3 “sensor, while the larger ones have a 1” or Micro 4/3 sensor.
+The smallest drones usually have a camera with a 1 / 2.3 “sensor, while the larger ones have a 1” or Micro 4/3 sensor.
 A larger sensor gives a cleaner image and less noise in the dark.
 Even larger drones often have system cameras or video cameras that can be mounted directly on the drone.

 Distance and speed

 Are you planning to follow a sports car with your drone?
-Or will you just make silent flights at sunset?
+Or will you just make calm flights at sunset?
 Small drones usually have a maximum speed between 30 and 50 km / h, while larger drones reach speeds above 90 km / h.

 There is also a big difference in how far you can fly with your drone.
 Drones that use WiFi as a connection between the drone and the controller often have problems at about a hundred meters away, while the top models can reach several kilometers away.